gardener/gardener/docs/extensions/dnsrecord.md

 As not every end-user has an own domain, it is possible for Gardener administrators to configure so-called *default domains*.
 If configured, shoots that do not specify a domain explicitly get an *external domain name* based on a default domain (unless explicitly stated that this shoot should not get an external domain name (`.spec.dns.provider=unmanaged`).

-### Ingress Domain Name (Deprecated)

-Gardener allows to deploy a `nginx-ingress-controller` into a shoot cluster (deprecated).
-This controller is exposed via a public load balancer (again, either IP or hostname).
-Gardener creates a wildcard DNS record pointing to this load balancer.
-`Ingress` resources can later use this wildcard DNS record to expose underlying applications.

 ## What needs to be implemented to support a new DNS provider?

 As part of the shoot flow, Gardener will create a number of `DNSRecord` resources in the seed cluster (one for each of the DNS records mentioned above) that need to be reconciled by an extension controller.